-In March 1981, Misawa had an enviable ensemble of trainers when he joined Shoei “Giant” Baba’s All Japan Pro Wrestling.
-Other than the in-house Japanese trainers that included Baba, “The Destroyer” Dick Beyer also helped him when starting.
-Beyer was instrumental in the growth of the sport going back to his matches in Japan during the ’60s and ’70s.
+In March 1981, Misawa had an enviable ensemble of trainers when he joined Shoei "Giant" Baba’s All Japan Pro Wrestling.
+Other than the in-house Japanese trainers that included Baba, "The Destroyer" Dick Beyer also helped him start.
+Beyer was instrumental in the sport’s growth, going back to his matches in Japan during the ’60s and ’70s.
 Dory Funk Jr. also helped guide a young Misawa who developed into one of the preeminent wrestlers to ever come from the Land of the Rising Sun.

 Did you know?
 Before entering wrestling, Misawa was always a fan of AJPW and German wrestler Horst Hoffman, who frequently wore emerald green tights.
 Misawa would later adopt that color scheme in his ring attire, which later became his trademark look, earning him the nickname "Emerald Warrior."

 Upon returning to Japan, Satoru Sayama, in NJPW, who wrestled as Tiger Mask, decided to retire.
-Shoei “Giant” Baba acquired the rights of the character, which based itself on a Japanese manga.
+Shoei "Giant" Baba acquired the character’s rights, which based itself on a Japanese manga.
 Misawa then became Tiger Mask II from late-’84 until 1990, facing top competition in the Junior Heavyweight Division and continuing feuds where the original Tiger Mask had left off.